synapticloop/panl/README.md

 - **Bug Fixes**
   - Fixed generator where it would leave an empty (and ignored) property of `panl.lpse.fields` in the properties file
+  - Fixed bug where BOOLEAN facets were allowed to have multiple values - which it shouldn't.
+  - Fixed passing through the LPSE code for the passthrough parameter if there wasn't a passthrough value sent through.

 - **Documentation Update**